Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 psql -d gis -c 'CREATE EXTENSION postgis; CREATE EXTENSION hstore;'
 ```

+Note: `ERROR:  invalid locale name: "en_GB.UTF-8"` means that *en_GB.UTF-8* locale has not been installed.
+After installing locale, the database shall be restarted in order to be able to load the locale.

 Go to [the next step](#add-a-user-and-grant-access-to-gis-db).

 If in different host: